peterjmarko/llm-narrative-framework/docs/CONTRIBUTING.md

     ```bash
     pdm run cz bump --changelog
     ```
     This command reads all commits since the last tag, determines the correct version increment (patch, minor, or major), updates `pyproject.toml` and `docs/CHANGELOG.md`, and creates a new commit and tag for the release.
+If you want to see the detailed commit message in the changelog, add it manually by copying it from change.txt and pasting it right below the latest commit message.

 ### 6. Submit a Pull Request